ngmatos/erp/README.md

 1. Run the application:

     ```bash
-    python main.py
+    docker-compose build
+    docker-compose up -d
     ```

-2. Access the application in your web browser at `http://localhost:5000`.
+2. Access the application in your web browser at `http://localhost:3000`.

 ## Contributing